Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Urethral Sphincter Mechanism Incontinence (USMI)

-Also referred to as “spay incontinence,” urethral sphincter mechanism incontinence (USMI) occurs when falling estrogen levels weaken the sphincter around the urethra.
+Also referred to as “spay incontinence,” urethral sphincter mechanism incontinence (USMI) occurs when declining estrogen levels weaken the sphincter around the urethra.
 This weakening reduces the bladder’s storage capacity.
 The dogs who are most vulnerable to USMI include spayed females, specific breeds, medium and large dogs, canines with docked tails, and overweight dogs.
-Some of the dog breeds who are at greater risk of USMI include:
+Some of the breeds at greater risk of USMI include:

 Dog peeing on the floor